Azure/azure-quickstart-templates/quickstarts/microsoft.compute/decrypt-running-windows-vm-without-aad/README.md

 ---
-description: This template disables encryption on a running windows VM which was encrypted without using AAD application
+description: This template disables encryption on a running windows VM which was encrypted without using Microsoft Entra application
 page_type: sample
 products:
 - azure